 Reykjavík Film Village is also an interesting project from the point of city planning.
 The village will soon have a residential area with 500 apartments for film workers and creators, along with hotels and other services.
 It is going to be a hub for young people to develop their talent and technical skills in flow with the high-tech workforce and expertise in the film already established in the city.

 Icelander‘s love of movies is reflected in the great number of movie theatres and multiplex cinemas located in Reykjavík, featuring the latest blockbuster movies.
 In addition, Reykjavík City supports Bíó Paradís Art Cinema House, screening the latest art-house releases, special genre films, repertory cinema, documentaries, shorts, animation, in addition to Icelandic films with English subtitles.

 Reykjavík City also supports a number of annual film festivals.
 Stockfish Film Festival is the film industry’s festival in Iceland taking place in Reykjavík in February.
 The festival aims to create a platform to encourage collaboration between domestic and international film communities and gives the audience an opportunity to view the most up-and-coming art-house films in the world.

 The EFAs were first presented in Berlin in 1988, in order to promote the European film industry.
-Held every second year in Berlin and travelling throughout Europe in the other years: London, Paris, Rome, Barcelona, Warsaw, Copenhagen, Tallinn, Malta, Riga, Wroclaw and, Seville and now Reykjavík.
+Held every second year in Berlin and traveling throughout Europe in the other years: London, Paris, Rome, Barcelona, Warsaw, Copenhagen, Tallinn, Malta, Riga, Wroclaw, and, Seville and now Reykjavík.